 Street food and bakery culture

-Brazilian street food is centred on three institutions: the padaria (neighbourhood bakery, open from dawn, serves coffee and salgados all day), the feira (weekly open-air market, pastel and caldo de cana central), and the boteco (corner bar that doubles as a kitchen).
-Rotate between these three and you can eat all day in Brazil for under $15 USD.
-Salgados, the most popular savoury snacks you’ll see on every padaria counter, include coxinha (chicken croquette), kibe (Lebanese-origin meatball), bolinho de bacalhau (cod fritter), esfiha (open-faced meat pie) and empadão (a deep savoury pie).
+Brazilian street food runs on three institutions.
+The padaria is the neighbourhood bakery, open from dawn, pouring coffee and selling salgados all day.
+Once a week there’s the feira, the open-air market where the pastel and caldo de cana live.
+And on the corner sits the boteco, a bar that doubles as a kitchen.
+Rotate between the three and you can eat all day for under $15.
+The salgados themselves, the savoury snacks stacked on every padaria counter, include coxinha, kibe (a Lebanese-origin meatball that Brazil adopted wholesale), bolinho de bacalhau, esfiha and empadão, a deep savoury pie.

-Three more street icons you should hunt down.
-Queijo coalho na brasa is squeaky grilling cheese on a skewer, charred to order by vendors walking the beaches of Rio, Salvador and the Northeast with a portable charcoal box, the definitive Brazilian beach snack.
-Tapioca (also called beiju) is a naturally gluten-free crêpe made from hydrated manioc starch, cooked on a hot plate at Northeastern street stalls and folded around cheese and coconut (sweet) or meat and palm heart (savoury).
-And the cachorro-quente brasileiro is a hot dog taken to extremes: the sausage is buried under corn, peas, mashed potato, vinaigrette, melted cheese and crunchy potato sticks, eaten standing at a street cart late at night.
+Three more street icons worth hunting down.
+Queijo coalho na brasa: squeaky grilling cheese on a skewer, charred to order by vendors who walk the beaches of Rio and the Northeast with a portable charcoal box.
+The definitive Brazilian beach snack, and the smell of it is half the sales pitch.
+Tapioca (also called beiju) is a gluten-free crêpe of hydrated manioc starch, cooked on a hot plate at Northeastern stalls and folded around cheese and coconut if you want it sweet, meat and palm heart if you don’t.
+And the cachorro-quente brasileiro is a hot dog pushed well past reason, the sausage buried under corn, peas, mashed potato, vinaigrette, melted cheese and crunchy potato sticks.
+Eaten standing at a cart, late, ideally after caipirinhas.
+It makes sense in context.

 What do Brazilians eat day to day?

-Away from the highlight dishes, everyday eating revolves around one typical base: arroz e feijão (rice and beans), the daily foundation of nearly every Brazilian lunch and dinner, usually with a protein, farofa and a small salad.
-The most popular weekday lunch is the restaurante por kilo, a buffet you pay for by weight.
-Comfort-food staples you’ll see on every menu include estrogonofe de frango (the Brazilian take on chicken stroganoff, served with rice and crisp potato sticks) and escondidinho (a shepherd’s-pie-style bake of manioc purée over shredded meat).
-It’s plain, cheap, and exactly what locals actually eat.
+Away from the highlights, everyday eating rests on one base: arroz e feijão, rice and beans, the foundation of nearly every Brazilian lunch and dinner, with a protein and farofa alongside, usually a small salad too.
+The standard weekday lunch is the restaurante por kilo, a buffet where your plate gets weighed at the counter.
+Comfort staples on every menu include estrogonofe de frango, the Brazilian spin on chicken stroganoff served over rice with potato sticks, and escondidinho, manioc purée baked over shredded meat, shepherd’s pie by way of the tropics.
+Plain, cheap, and exactly what locals actually eat.

-For a single Brazilian food day done right: pão de queijo and cafézinho at a padaria for breakfast, pastel and caldo de cana at a Saturday morning feira for second breakfast, feijoada or moqueca for a long lunch, açaí or cocada in the afternoon, picanha and caipirinhas at a boteco for dinner.
-Six meals, total cost: under $30 USD in most cities outside Rio and São Paulo centres.
+For a single Brazilian food day done right: pão de queijo and cafezinho at a padaria, pastel and caldo de cana at a Saturday feira for second breakfast, feijoada or moqueca for a long lunch, açaí or cocada in the afternoon, picanha and caipirinhas at a boteco after dark.
+Six meals.
+Under $30 in most cities outside the Rio and São Paulo centres.

 Brazilian sweets: brigadeiro and beyond

-Brazilians have a sweet tooth that runs hot.
-Condensed milk is the secret ingredient in roughly half of all desserts.
-Sounds excessive, until you try it.
-Three sweets you have to taste:
+Brazilians have a sweet tooth that runs hot, and condensed milk is the engine behind roughly half the national dessert canon.
+That sounds excessive until you try it.
+Three to start with:

-Quindim, a bright yellow coconut-and-egg-yolk pudding with a glossy mirror surface, baked in a ring mould, served upside-down.
-Originally Portuguese, now fully naturalised.
-Sweet, dense, intense.
+Quindim, a bright yellow coconut-and-egg-yolk pudding with a glossy mirror top, baked in a ring mould and flipped.
+Portuguese by birth, fully Brazilian by adoption.
+Sweet, dense, and not remotely subtle.

-Açaí na tigela, the frozen sorbet bowl version of Amazonian açaí that’s become globally famous.
-In Brazil it’s usually topped with granola, banana, and condensed milk, and treated as a meal-replacement rather than a dessert, especially at beachside kiosks in Rio.
-The real Amazonian version of açaí (unfrozen, savoury, eaten with manioc flour and grilled fish) tastes nothing like this, but is rare outside the North.
+Açaí na tigela, the frozen sorbet-style açaí bowl the world knows, topped in Brazil with granola, banana and condensed milk and treated as a meal rather than a dessert, especially at Rio’s beachside kiosks.
+Worth knowing: the real Amazonian açaí is a different food altogether, unfrozen, savoury, eaten with manioc flour and grilled fish, and it tastes nothing like the sweet version.
+You’ll mostly only meet it in the North.

 What to drink with Brazilian food

-For beer, the big brands (Brahma, Skol, Antártica) are everywhere and unremarkable.
-But the microbrewery scene has exploded in the past decade, especially in São Paulo and Belo Horizonte.
-Chimarrão (yerba mate in a gourd, sipped through a metal straw) is the social drink of the south, you’ll see groups passing it around in parks in Porto Alegre.
+Beer?
+The big brands (Brahma, Skol, Antártica) are everywhere, ice-cold and unremarkable, which on a beach is the entire job description.
+The microbrewery scene has grown fast over the past decade, especially in São Paulo and Belo Horizonte.
+Down south, chimarrão, yerba mate in a gourd sipped through a metal straw, is less a drink than a social contract; watch groups pass it around the parks of Porto Alegre and you’ll understand the region a little better.

 Where to eat: markets, botecos and churrascarias

-Brazilian food culture lives in five types of venues, not in fine dining restaurants.
-Plan your eating around these:
+Brazilian food culture lives in five kinds of venue, and almost none of them are fine-dining rooms.
+Plan around these:

-• Mercado Municipal: covered city market.
-Best are São Paulo’s (mortadella sandwich at Hocca Bar), Rio’s Mercadão (defunct but the new Mercado Cobal in Humaitá fills the role), Manaus’s Mercado Adolpho Lisboa for Amazon ingredients.
+- Mercado Municipal: covered city market.
+Best are São Paulo’s (mortadella sandwich at Hocca Bar), Rio’s Cobal do Humaitá for the market-hall role, Manaus’s Mercado Adolpho Lisboa for Amazon ingredients.

 Eating etiquette and traveler tips